angelozerr/lsp4xml-extensions-maven/README.md

 As Java SPI is used to load extension in LSP4XML, in Eclipse IDE context we can use OSGi support:

-- LSP4XML must become an OSGi bundle.
+- LemMinX must become an OSGi bundle.
-- LSP4XML maven extension must become an OSGi fragment of the LSP4XML.
+- LemMinX maven extension must become an OSGi fragment of the LSP4XML.
-- Wild Web Developer [org.eclipse.wildwebdeveloper.xml](https://github.com/eclipse/wildwebdeveloper/tree/master/org.eclipse.wildwebdeveloper.xml) imports the LSP4XML OSGI bundle instead of embeds the LSP4XML JAR.
+- Wild Web Developer [org.eclipse.wildwebdeveloper.xml](https://github.com/eclipse/wildwebdeveloper/tree/master/org.eclipse.wildwebdeveloper.xml) imports the LemMinX OSGI bundle instead of embeds the LemMinX JAR.

 Here Pros and cons: